MicrosoftDocs/PowerShell-Docs/scripting/Topic/Accessibility-in-Windows-PowerShell-ISE.md

 * [Keyboard shortcuts for Windows PowerShell tabs](#bkmk_6)
 * [Keyboard shortcuts for starting and exiting](#bkmk_7)

 Microsoft is committed to making its products and services easier for everyone to use.
-The following topics provide information about the features, products, and services that make [!INCLUDE[ise_2](../Token/ise_2_md.md)] more accessible for people with disabilities.
+The following topics provide information about the features, products, and services that make Windows PowerShell ISE more accessible for people with disabilities.

-[!INCLUDE[ise_2](../Token/ise_2_md.md)] supports high contrast mode.
+Windows PowerShell ISE supports high contrast mode.
 For the visually impaired, breakpoint information is available through the cmdlets for managing breakpoints, such as [Get-PSBreakpoint](https://technet.microsoft.com/en-us/library/0bf48936-00ab-411c-b5e0-9b10a812a3c6) and [Set-PSBreakpoint](https://technet.microsoft.com/en-us/library/6afd5d2c-a285-4796-8607-3cbf49471420).
 For more information please see “How to manage breakpoints” in [How to Debug Scripts in the Windows PowerShell ISE](../Topic/How-to-Debug-Scripts-in-Windows-PowerShell-ISE.md#bkmk_1).
 In addition to accessibility features and utilities in Microsoft Windows, the following features make Windows PowerShell ISE more accessible for people with disabilities:

 -   Keyboard Shortcuts